-David explains how the new topic, comedy, can uncover a mystical oneness that allows us to construct meaning and community from mundane occurrences.
+David explains how comedy and humor can uncover a mystical oneness that allows us to construct meaning and community from mundane occurrences.

 During the height of this pandemic, I was in an interview, it was when everybody was locked down, total quarantine, and they were having Zoom get togethers.
 I was on a panel with another rabbi – also a cousin, Rabbi Efrem Goldberg – and somebody asked, “What do you do to stay positive and optimistic during this time?”
 There were a few answers given, and my initial reaction, which was not all that rabbinic.
 I think people wanted something a little bit more theological, something a little bit more thoughtful.
 My response was listening to comedy, and I meant it.
 I think in times in my life, it’s no secret that I am an extraordinarily anxious person.
 I’m an extraordinarily… There’s a chaos that I’ve always felt in my identity.
 And it’s not this calming, sequential personality.
 There’s always been an energy that I’ve had to deal with ever since I was a little kid, and a lot of times that’s manifest as anxiety, and I’ve always found a great deal of comfort and solace in the words of comedians.